fstagni/2025_HeterogeneousComputingWS_LHCb/slides.md

 :: title ::

-# Analysis: ARM, and GPUs
+# **Analysis**: ARM, and GPUs

 :: left ::

 Reminders:
 - LHCb makes use of *Analysis Productions* for centralised tupling
     - an analysis facility in themselves
-- Data volumes in run 4 will be similar to run 3 -> analysis workflows will likely be similar as well.
+- Data volumes in run 4 will be similar to run 3 --> analysis workflows will likely be similar as well.
+    - Run 5 is when things will likely change.

 :: right ::

-- `ARM64` will soon be used also for *Analysis Productions*
+- `ARM64` will soon be used also for *Analysis Productions*.
 - Initiatives for ML-driven analysis exists within LHCb.
 - At the moment, there are no specific plans for centrally-managed APs requesting GPUs.
-- ML training, whenever will be requested (for analysis and not) will be pushed to the Grid.
+- ML training, whenever will be requested (for analysis and not) will likely need to be pushed to the Grid.
+    - LHCb at this moment can not make predictions on what will be its needs for training for analysis.

 ---